Do I Need a Portuguese Visa to Visit Portugal?

 Portugal Residency Visas: Cryptocurrency in Portugal

 What makes Portugal a crypto-friendly country goes beyond tax incentives alone.
-You can actually purchase real estate with bitcoin and other cryptocurrencies through intermediaries and qualify for a golden visa.
+You can actually purchase real estate with bitcoin and other cryptocurrencies through intermediaries.
 You can also qualify for any of the investment options with crypto visa cards.

 Guide to Cryptocurrency in Portugal